Zula (PC) 3on3 Community Cup #1 Europe

 - Cosmetic skins (that don't affect the stats of the weapon) are allowed.

-Allowed are only the weapons from the list underneath.
+Allowed are all weapons obtainable directly via the in-game shop.
 A violation of this rule will result in disqualification.

 2.5.
 Custom Match Settings

 - Game Type: Team Death Match (TDM)